 The seeds form on the inside of the brown or black cone in the center of the flower.
 When the cone becomes hard and turns grayish or dark brown the seeds are ripe.

 Remove the entire cone from the plant and put them in the collection bag.
-Gently pull apart the cones to dislodge the remaining seeds.

-Note: This species should not be collected in Pennsylvania due to potential change in legal status.
+Note: This species should not be collected in Pennsylvania